SCA tools help you improve the security of your code by managing the risks associated with using open source or third-party code in your applications.

 Proprietary software is no longer dominant.
 The pace at which businesses reject the use of proprietary software provides great insights into the future of open source and its popularity.
 The main motivation for enterprises to shun proprietary software is the much higher speed for innovation when using open source, which allows them to be the disruptors of future technologies.

-Modern software usually consists of multiple open source components, integrated in complex ways.
-It allows us to deliver quality value and functionality at high speed.
+Modern software usually consists of multiple open source components, integrated into complex ways.
+It allows us to deliver quality value and functionality at a high speed.
 As we know, open source has multiple benefits and it is hard to underestimate its popularity in the modern world.

 However, in such a way businesses become responsible for the pieces of code written by someone else, and the variety and number of open source components quickly become difficult to keep track of.
 Thus, the analysis of components is a way to ensure the health of open source, by detecting potential risks before they are exploited.